hemerajs/websub-hub/README.md

 ```
 ## Unubscribe

-As soon as you want to unsubscribe you can initiate a unsubscribe request.
+As soon as you want to unsubscribe you can initiate a unsubscription request.
 The subscriber has to verify that action as mentioned above.

 ```js
 var request = require("request")